 There are special rules about what happens to your pension if you have automatically enrolled into a workplace pension and you leave your job.
 You can find more on the DWP website at www.dwp.gov.uk/faqs and at www.dwp.gov.uk/keyfacts.

 For more information about how to find a financial adviser, see Getting financial advice.

 Don't forget to let your old pension provider know where you are if you change address later on.
 It's easy to lose touch and this can make things more difficult when you retire.

-Pension Wise is a free and impartial service to help you understand what your pension options are.
+Pension Wise is a free and impartial service from MoneyHelper to help you understand what your pension options are.

 You can book a free appointment with a pensions guidance specialist who will talk through your pension options with you.
-Appointments will be either over the phone or face to face with specialists from The Pensions Advisory Service and Citizens Advice.
+Appointments will be either over the phone or face to face with specialists from Citizens Advice.

 An appointment will be relevant to you if:

-Visit the Pension Wise website to book an appointment, or call 030 0330 1001 between 8am and 10pm, Monday to Sunday.
-You can also book an appointment by visiting your local Citizens Advice Bureau.
+Book a Pension Wise appointment on the MoneyHelper website, or call 030 0330 1001 between 8am and 10pm, Monday to Sunday.
+You can also book an appointment by visiting your nearest Citizens Advice.